dadrian/dadrian.io/content/blog/posts/security-teams-are-not-a-lottery-ticket/index.md

 _optimistic_ views of the future on the y-axis, and _determinate_ and _indeterminate_ views of the future on the x-axis.

-1. **Determinate Optimism:** The belief that the future will be better, and that we can plan for it, specifically.
+1. **Determinate Optimistic:** The belief that the future will be better, and that we can plan for it, specifically.
 You commit to a concrete vision, make a plan, and keep working towards it.
 These futures have explicit end states, rather than vague ideas of “progress”, and are represented by major postwar infrastructure and engineering projects such as the moon landing and interstate highway system.
-2. **Indeterminate Optimism:** The belief that the future will be better, but we don’t know how.
+2. **Indeterminate Optimistic:** The belief that the future will be better, but we don’t know how.
 We try to “hedge” and build a portfolio or take a cut of everything, to share in the generic upside.
 This leads to a focus on finance, law, and process, rather than on doing specific things.
 There doesn’t need to be a plan, we can just be iterative.
 You can’t justify any single bet as a winner, only the idea that something in the portfolio will win.
-3. **Indeterminate Pessimism:** The belief that no matter what anyone does, things will simply [get worse][worst-so-far], but in a way that is unknown enough that there is no clear plan to fix it.
+3. **Indeterminate Pessimistic:** The belief that no matter what anyone does, things will simply [get worse][worst-so-far], but in a way that is unknown enough that there is no clear plan to fix it.
 This leads to stoicism, an acceptance of a negative outcome, possibly paired with an increased desire to insure or hedge against every possible downside.
-4. **Determinate Pessimism:** The belief that the future is known, but the best you can do is what we have now.
+4. **Determinate Pessimistic:** The belief that the future is known, but the best you can do is what we have now.
 In this world, you should copy what works best now, because things will never get better, and you should save for the future, because things will never get any easier.

 {{% rawhtml %}}
 <div class="svg-wrapper">
-  <object data="four-futures-examples.svg" type="image/svg+xml"></object>
+  <object data="four-futures-examples.svg" type="image/svg+xml" role="image"></object>
 </div>
 {{% /rawhtml %}}